-Hi, my name is Anne and I live on the Sunshine Coast, Australia with my beautiful family.
+Hi and welcome!
+My name is Anne and I live on the Sunshine Coast, Australia with my beautiful family.
 I haven’t always gardened in small spaces … I grew up in suburban Sydney on a quarter acre block at a time when Woollies and Coles did not exist and major shopping centres had not been invented yet!

 Food came from the veggie garden and fruit trees in our backyard and trips to local farmers for fruit and fresh goat’s milk.
 Pets were a flock of clucky chooks who provided eggs, chicks and plenty of manure as free fertiliser for the fruit trees.

 Mum’s pantry was full of home preserves from the garden surplus and the food budget was minimal because our family grew most of its own needs.
 Dad was big on composting all our fireplace ash, garden and food waste.
 So we had a very healthy garden with all those nutrients being returned to the soil.
 Nothing went to waste – everything was repaired, reused and recycled – or composted!

 Spending so much time outdoors as a child with fresh air, safe food and in tune with the sounds and tastes of nature, had a strong influence on me – I learned to taste and enjoy a wide variety of fresh fruit, vegetables and herbs because I was exposed to them at a young age.
 I was also encouraged to actively and creatively play outdoors every day as a child – delighting in nature crafts, picking flowers, caring for pets and enjoying the garden.